-No amount of alcohol at any stage of pregnancy is safe
+No amount of alcohol at any stage of pregnancy is safe for your baby.

-You should stop drinking alcohol for the rest of your pregnancy.
+Stop drinking alcohol for the rest of your pregnancy.
 If you do, your baby has a better chance of healthy brain growth and development.

 Some women find it hard to stop drinking.
 If you find it hard to stop, your GP, midwife or obstetrician can help you.